Laws of Australian rules football: The Victorian Football Rules of 1860

 The first significant redrafting of the rules occurred in 1860 after St Kilda FC called for a meeting of all clubs to develop rules all games are played under.
 A meeting, facilitated by Melbourne FC was held by players at the Argus Hotel on 28 May 1860.
-Club represented were:— Melbourne, St. Kilda, South Yarra, Richmond, Scotch College, University, Williamstown, Collingwood, and Boroondara.
+Clubs represented were: Melbourne, St. Kilda, South Yarra, Richmond, Scotch College, University, Williamstown, Collingwood, and Boroondara.
 The current Melbourne rules were debated, there was an unsuccessful motion by South Yarra for a "push in the back rule".
-The rules adopted were printed and called " The Victorian Football Rules." which included all but one of the Melbourne rules.
+The rules adopted were printed and called "The Victorian Football Rules" which included all but one of the Melbourne rules.
 Geelong Football Club who could not attend the meeting was sent a copy of the rules for their approval.

 The 1860 rules were widely published and were included (along with those of Rugby and Eton) in J. B. Thompson's widely distributed The Victorian Cricketer's Guide as "The Victorian Football Rules".
 The first competition, the Challenge Cup stipulated that all competing clubs must adhere to these rules.